WHAT IF THE CLIMATE CRISIS IS A STORY PROBLEM?

 WHERE YOU WILL STAY

-The gathering is held at Batu Karu Coffee Estate in Jatiluwih, on the southern slopes of Mount Batukaru, surrounded by ancient protected forest.
+The gathering is held at Batukaru Coffee Estate in Jatiluwih, on the southern slopes of Mount Batukaru, surrounded by ancient protected forest.
 Halfway up the mountain, the ten-acre estate looks out over the Jatiluwih rice terraces — and on a clear day, all the way to the ocean, the islands beyond, and as far as Lombok.
 This valley is part of the Subak system, shaped Balinese agriculture and spiritual life since the 9th century, and recognised as a UNESCO World Cultural Heritage site since 2012.

 The Rooms Built from natural and recycled materials, each room opens directly to jungle, mountain or valley.
 Shared and private options available.